 If you’re moving to Atlanta, take a peek at our guide to touring Atlanta like a local to find all the hot spots Atlantans frequent.
-We know how hard it is to relocate and apartment hunt on your own so reach out to AptAmigo Atlanta to make the process stress-free!
-Learn more here.
+We know how hard it is to relocate and apartment hunt on your own, so reach out to AptAmigo Atlanta to make the process stress-free!

 Related: The Ultimate Atlanta Neighborhood Guide

-Atlanta shopping tours are the epitome of luxury and service.
-Think of it as the AptAmigo of shopping— concierge service and ultimate convenience.
-A literal tour, Atlanta shopping tours take care of all the transportation logistics so you can enjoy the experience.
-We’ve compiled the top 2 Atlanta shopping tours below:
+The Atlanta Shopping Heaven Tour represents the epitome of luxury and service.
+Think of it as the AptAmigo of shopping — concierge service and ultimate convenience.
+A literal small group tour that you can book online, this Atlanta shopping tour takes care of all the transportation logistics so that you can enjoy the experience.

 Shopping in Atlanta Malls

-Atlanta is known for its excellent shopping malls.
+Atlanta houses several excellent shopping malls.
 And, with all the stress of moving, you may need some fast retail therapy.
-Here’s a guide to great shopping for all tastes and price points in Atlanta’s malls:
+Here’s a list of great shopping mall options for all tastes and price points:

-Atlantic Station – As an open-air mall, Atlantic Station has a neighborhood feel.
-The huge complex has department stores and clothing boutiques, of course, but also includes entertainment options, dining, home goods, and a grocery store.
-With plenty of apartment options surrounding Atlantic Station, you might just move in!
+As an open-air mall, Atlantic Station gives off a neighborhood feel.
+The huge complex contains department stores and clothing boutiques, of course, but also includes entertainment options, dining, home goods, and a grocery store.
+With plenty of apartment options surrounding Atlantic Station, you might just move in.

-Phipps Plaza – This is the place to go for that $2500 skirt you’ve always wanted.
-Phipps Plaza is high-end shopping at its finest.
-It’s located in Buckhead across the street from Lenox Square, so you’ll have lots of shopping options in the surrounding area.
+Go here for that $2,500 skirt you always wanted because Phipps Plaza is high-end shopping at its finest.
+With its location in Buckhead across the street from Lenox Square, you’ll have lots of shopping options in the surrounding area.

 Ponce City Market fits right in with its hip Old Fourth Ward neighborhood location.
 When you go, don’t expect clean-cut, typical mall decor.
 The building used to be a Sears distribution center, and it kept its industrial feel.
-There was high anticipation when the first clothing store opened in 2012 and there’s still a buzz around PCM.
-Besides the shops, you can check out the high-profile dining, rooftop amusement park, or WonderRoot artist’s market.
+High anticipation brewed when the first clothing store opened in 2012, and there’s still a buzz around PCM.
+Besides the shops, you can check out the high-profile dining and rooftop amusement park.

 Shopping for Your New Home in Atlanta

 Need new furniture for your new move?
-Atlanta’s got all your favorite chains like Ikea, Homegoods and Pier 1.
-On the higher end, there’s Room & Board, Ligne Roset, Design within Reach or Restoration Hardware.
-But if you want to get real original, here’s our list of our favorite Atlanta furniture stores:
+Atlanta has all your favorite chains like Ikea, Homegoods, and Pottery Barn.
+On the higher end, you can visit Room & Board, Design within Reach, or Restoration Hardware.
+But, if you want to get more original in your choices, here is one of our favorite Atlanta furniture stores:

 City Issue Atlanta

 Located in Inman Park, City Issue specializes in stylish antiques from the 1950s through the early 1970s.
-Their furniture, art, and home decor come mostly from the original owners and are arranged to highlight the beauty of the curated collection.
+Their furniture, art, and home decor come mostly from the original owners, and they arrange each piece to highlight the beauty of the curated collection.
 You’ll find lighting options, too, in this one of a kind store.

 Stock the Fridge at Local Grocery Stores

 Moving sure makes you hungry, but your fridge and pantry are bare.
-You’ll find the national grocery chains that you’re used to—like Whole Foods or Costco—in Atlanta.
-But you’ll also find yourself shopping at these local grocery chains:
+You’ll find familiar national grocery chains like Whole Foods or Costco throughout Atlanta.
+But, you’ll also find yourself shopping at these local grocery chains:

-Publix -When was the last time a bagger offered to push your cart out to the parking lot?
+When was the last time a bagger offered to push your cart out to the parking lot?
 It’s hard to remember, but at Publix, that’s par for the course.
-Publix grocery stores are known for their friendly, attentive customer service.
-Also, be sure to check out the deli sandwich counter for one of their famous “Pub Subs.”
+Publix grocery stores, a southeastern chain, deliver friendly, attentive customer service.
+Check out the deli sandwich counter for one of their famous “Pub Subs” before you hit the registers.

 Atlanta Bargain Shopping

-Are you looking to save some money with your new move?
-Or is it all about the thrill of the hunt?
-Either way, you’ll be leaving these stores with bulging bags:
+Do you prefer to save some money with your new move?
+Or, does the thrill of the hunt excite you?
+Either way, you’ll leave these stores with bulging bags:

 Tanger Outlets is only a half hour from Atlanta.
-Your favorite brands all have stores here with super deals on overstocks and past season’s clothing.
+Your favorite brands all operate stores here with super deals on overstocks and the past season’s clothing.
 Who knows, maybe you’ll find those designer pants you couldn’t afford last winter at Phipps Plaza.

-The Lucky Exchange is a consignment store in Midtown.
-It’s the place for upscale used and vintage clothing and accessories.
-It’ll take time to go through the racks, but you could be the one to find that highly sought-after vintage Louis Vuitton handbag.
+This consignment store in Midtown specializes in upscale used and vintage clothing and accessories.
+It’ll take time to go through the racks at The Lucky Exchange, but you could be the one to find that highly sought-after vintage Louis Vuitton handbag.

 Related: What to Do in Midtown and Downtown Atlanta